-Europe’s leading cyber-security firm Positive Technologies’ security researchers have a bad news for Intel users.
-They have detected a secret configuration setting or kill switch that disables Intel Management Engine (ME) 11 chip.
+Europe’s leading cyber-security firm Positive Technologies’ security researchers have bad news for Intel users.
+They have detected a secret configuration setting or kill switch that disables the Intel Management Engine (ME) 11 chip.

 The flawed hardware is harvesting an “undocumented master controller” inside which the Electronic Frontier Foundation (EFF) referred to as a ‘security hazard.’
 ME chip requires a Platform Controller Hub chip to function along with other integrated peripherals, and its job is to handle the majority of the data that travels between the processor and the external devices.
 This is how the chip is capable of accessing the data on the host computer and therefore when it is compromised it starts serving as a backdoor and allows an attacker to gain full control of the device.

 Already there have been attempts to disable the ME chip, but these have remained restricted to preventing the computer from booting or crashing the computer system totally but to no avail because ME components have been cleverly integrated by Intel into the computer’s key processes, e.g., initialization, power management, and processor’s booting.

 Intel ME system is an entirely different processor embedded in Intel’s CPUs, and it has no link with the main CPU as it has a separate Operating System, hardware bus driver, memory manager file system, etc. It also has full access to various sensitive system components like system memory, keyboard, and video network.
 Therefore, it can easily access and obtain data as well as crucial control components of a computer, and if the ME chip is disabled, then the computer will stop functioning.